 Watch Andy in our video

-Bola is an ACCA Qualified Chartered Accountant (FCCA), MIT Certified Artificial Intelligence Strategy Professional with an ongoing Doctorate Degree in Data Science.
+A proud mum of four children; an ACCA Qualified Chartered Accountant (FCCA), MIT Certified Artificial Intelligence Strategy Professional with an ongoing Doctorate Degree in Data Science with Deep technical background with expertise in delivering strategic priorities, coordinating international teams, ensuring excellent stakeholder management, and leading complex business transformations.

 As an architectural technician, Andrew Lee brings his experience of construction, including knowledge of building regulations, to the BEC board.